 Overall, in the FITZROY trial at 20 weeks of treatment, filgotinib demonstrated a favorable safety profile consistent with the DARWIN trials in RA.
 An increase in hemoglobin was also observed in FITZROY, without difference between filgotinib and placebo.
 No clinically significant changes from baseline in neutrophils or liver function tests were observed.

 Gilead initiated a Phase 3 trial (DIVERSITY) with filgotinib in CD in November 2016.
 The DIVERSITY Phase 3 trial investigates efficacy and safety of 100 mg and 200 mg filgotinib once-daily compared to placebo in patients with moderately to severely active disease including those with prior antibody therapy failure.
 Gilead will recruit approximately 1,300 patients from the United States, Europe, Latin America, Canada, and Asia/Pacific regions.
 Men and women in the DIVERSITY trial will be randomized to receive placebo, 100 mg or 200 mg filgotinib.
 In the United States, males may receive 200 mg if they failed at least one anti-TNF and vedolizumab, a monoclonal anti-integrin antibody marketed by Takeda.
-Gilead expects to complete recruitment for DIVERSITY in the first half of 2019.
+We expect Gilead to complete recruitment for DIVERSITY in the third quarter of 2020.

 In March 2017, Gilead initiated a Phase 2 trial in small bowel CD and a Phase 2 trial in fistulizing CD.